espressif/esp-idf/docs/en/get-started/eclipse-setup-windows.rst

 * Uncheck "Allow heuristic resolution of includes".
 When this option is enabled Eclipse sometimes fails to find correct header directories.

+Navigate to "C/C++ Build" -> "Behavior" property page:

+* Check "Enable parallel build" to enable multiple build jobs in parallel.

+* Setting the number of jobs slightly higher than the "optimal" may give the absolute fastest builds under Windows, depending on the specific hardware being used.

 Building in Eclipse
 -------------------